Kuper-Tech/sbmt-outbox/README.md

 add_index :my_outbox_items, :created_at
 ```

-You can combine several types of messages in the single table.
-For that, you should define an `event_name` column in the table.
-This approach is justified only if it is assumed that there will not be very many events, and such events will have the same retention and retry policies.
+You can combine various types of messages within a single table.
+To do this, you should include an `event_name` field in the table.
+However, this approach is only justified if it is assumed that there won't be many events, and those events will follow the same retention and retry policy.

 ```ruby
 # app/models/my_outbox_item.rb